 So, to get started, situate the needles so that you can knit the stitches from the first half of the first sock you cast on.
 Remember you are always keeping the stitches on the same needle they started on, so if your needles don't match, you're always knitting stitches onto the needle that looks the same as the needle you're knitting from.

-For the purposes of this sample sock tutorial, the sample was knit across all stitches, but if this were an actual sock, you'd probably work ribbing here.Continue to 5 of 12 below.
+For this sample sock tutorial, the sample was knit across all stitches, but if this were an actual sock, you'd probably work ribbing here.Continue to 5 of 12 below.

 05 of 12